heremaps/xyz-documentation/docs/cli/basic-features.md

 There are many, many more tips in the [Working with Shapefiles](tutorials/shapefiles.md) tutorial.

-##### Upload with a unique ID
+##### Upload a CSV using a unique ID

 ```console
 here xyz upload -f data.csv -i unique_id
 ```

-Upload data to a Data Hub space with a feature ID based on the feature's property `unique_id`.
+You can upload CSV to a Data Hub space and select a column to be the GeoJSON feature ID.

 This feature should be used if your data has well-known and truly unique identifiers that you want to preserve.
 The Data Hub API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating features.

-By default, the CLI will generate a unique feature ID during upload based on a hash of the properties and geometry.
+By default, the CLI will generate a unique feature ID during CSV upload based on a hash of the properties and geometry.

 > #### Note
 >